Ned Myers

-Ned Myers (born 1793) was an American sailor.
-Born in Quebec as a British subject, Myers grew up in Halifax after being abandoned by his father.
+Ned Myers (born c.
+1793) was an American sailor.
+Born in Lower Canada as a British subject, Myers grew up in Halifax after being abandoned by his father.
 He moved to New York City at the age of eleven, cherishing the dream of becoming a sailor.
 Two years later, while serving aboard the merchant ship Sterling, Myers would meet James Fenimore Cooper, who would later write a biography of him titled Ned Myers, or, a Life Before the Mast (1843).
 Myers rejected his status as a British subject and became an American citizen, something that would cause him trouble when he was captured by a Royal Navy warship in the summer of 1812.
 He was a survivor of the sinking of USS Scourge.
 However, Myers would live through the War of 1812, meeting with Cooper in 1843 for the authoring of his biography.